 Contract 1300 (Combination of UMS, CTS, YBM, and STS).
 This contract includes the construction of three underground stations, one surface station, all surface works required for the installation of Light Rail Transit (LRT) between 4th and King streets and the tunnel portal, and all LRT track and systems components.
-As of the end of October 2017, the construction of the Stations and Surface, Track, and Systems Contract was 62.31% complete based on cost and 64.19% complete based on the value of completed construction.
+As of the end of August 2017, the construction of the Stations and Surface, Track, and Systems Contract was 59.43% complete based on cost and 61.69% complete based on the value of completed construction.

 The contractor and SFMTA have been establishing "Big Hairy Audacious Goals" (BHAGs) as a means of encouraging focus and collaboration between the contractor and agency project team members to maintain and enhance schedule performance.
 The BHAGs are established for critical path and other important activities in the schedule and are defined so as to be difficult to achieve.

 Thus far, few of the identified BHAGs have been achieved and there is little evidence that the BHAGs have been effective in arresting schedule delays.
-See Table 5 on Page 14 for the current status of BHAGs.
-The following paragraphs describe ongoing work for each construction package.